cooliris/embed-wall/README.md

 The Embed Wall was developed to enable web publishers to present photo and video content using the Cooliris Wall user interface.
 The Embed Wall fetches photos and videos from a supported source, and enables users to browse, view, and play slideshows.

 The Embed Wall is no longer supported, and the centrally-hosted copy will become unavailable on March 1, 2015.
-Since many web properties still depend on it, we are making the SWF available for self-hosting to smooth the transition to another solution.
+Since many web properties still depend on it, we are making the SWF available for self-hosting to smooth the transition to a long-term solution.

 ### Caution